mmu-webdesign/Level4-web-term-1/CSS/css01/08-lists-links.md

   + This allows more creativity in your designs.

-  + You should however using standard images such as `.gif` and `.jpg` files as they will just add to the weight of the page download.
+  + You should however avoid using standard images such as `.gif` and `.jpg` files as they will just add to the weight of the page download.

   + Our example uses an SVG image - an SVG is created with code, therefore add minimal weight to the page.